mjhea0/node-workshop/lessons/04-node-intro.md

 ## Exercise One

-Read in *lessons/data/01_data.json* and iterate through the array:
+Read *lessons/data/01_data.json* and iterate through the array:

 1. Create a CSV file, where the header is made up of the keys from each object.
 1. Only add data to the CSV file if the last name starts with the letters A through M